Formula One boss Ecclestone goes on trial in Germany

 CVC paid around $830 million to buy a 47 percent stake in Formula One held by German bank BayernLB from 2002-06.

-Prosecutors allege that Ecclestone channeled $44 million to Gribkowsky, chief risk officer at BayernLB, for having helped to ensure that CVC took control of the sport rather than any rival bidder.
+Prosecutors allege that Ecclestone channelled $44 million to Gribkowsky, chief risk officer at BayernLB, for having helped to ensure that CVC took control of the sport rather than any rival bidder.

-They argue that Ecclestone favored CVC because it was committed to keeping him on as chief executive.
+They argue that Ecclestone favoured CVC because it was committed to keeping him on as chief executive.

 Gribkowsky, who is expected to give evidence in this trial, was jailed for more than eight years in Munich in 2012 for tax evasion and corruption in relation to the payments.